-Who pays for the maintenance and repair of areas used by several lessees, for example car parks and gardens?
+Who pays for the maintenance and repair of areas used by several tenants, for example car parks and gardens?

 Except if otherwise agreed, the lessor is responsible for the repair and maintenance of the common parts of the building in which the property is located.